 The Editorial Board continues to invite contributions from social/behavioral sciences such as anthropology and sociology, from biologcal sciences such as physiology and the various brain sciences, and from scholarly humanistic disciplines such as philosophy, law, and ethics.

-Core Concepts in Classical Psychoanalysis Clinical, Research Evidence and Conceptual Critiques
+Core Concepts in Contemporary Psychoanalysis Clinical, Research Evidence and Conceptual Critiques

 Psychoanalytic Perspectives on Conflict